kaiulrich/kulrich_CarND-Advanced-Lane-Lines/README.md

 Following files and folders are included:

 * **README.md:** This README
-* **Advanced Lane Finding.ipynb:**  Contains all code to produce the result video and the pictures of this README
+* **Advanced Lane Finding.ipynb:**  Notebook contains all code to produce the result video and the pictures of this README
 * **camera_cal:** This folder contains the pictures of the camera calibration
 * **output_images:** This folder contains all pictures used in this README
 * **test_images:** This folder contains all pictures to test image preprozessing and calculations.